ehpavan/ehpavan.github.io/blogs/How I Escalated a Simple Email HTML Injection from P4 to P3.md

 ## Discovery Phase
 i selected the one of the Program on Bugcrowd with aim of hunt for 1 month in same program, after completing my recon phase which it taken 2 days of, then i directly i jumped into the Main Application after playing some time on Setting section, i noticed There is an option to add Address which related to a site location(as it was realesting app).

-ahh there is also feature called add reference address too, which means add the referencer for our site location, i casually added my Bugcrowd alias email with basic Html payload `<i>test everywhere</i>`
+ahh there is also feature called add reference address too, which means add the referencer for our site location, i casually added my Bugcrowd alias email with basic Html payload `<i>test-everywhere</i>`

 Banggg i got an email notification reflecting our injected html code with *test everywhere* (italic), classic Email HTML injection right, ahh i tried to report it but my hacker insticts signal me to try to increase the impact as per the Bugcrowd VRT Email HTML Injection is considered as P4, so there is no of increasing the impact.
 But i tried something wierd !!